anantyan/SynrgyChapter7/README.md

 ***note:***

-- Applying `Build Flavor` for Ads and Non Ads Fiture. ✔
+- Applying `Build Flavor` for Ads and Non Ads Fiture in Module App. ✔
 - Applying `Linter Kotlin` using KtLint on the project. ✔
 - Applying `Chucker` for Realtime Report Network API. ✔
 - Applying `Usability Test` in specific fitur (Login Fiture: Module Presentation, Module Domain). ✔